nisalrenuja/avanoa-frontend/README.md

-# avanoa frontend with ReactJs and Tailwind CSS
+# Avanoa Frontend with ReactJs and Tailwind CSS